New bounds on adaptive quantum metrology under Markovian noise: Hamiltonian parameter estimation

 In the case where $G$ cannot be set to zero in Eq.~\eqref{eq_hdecomp} (labelled the `{Hamiltonian-not-in-Lindblad-span}' (HNLS) case by~\cite{preskill}), \cite{preskill} showed that by error correction techniques, is a scheme which achieves

 for time-independent $H'$ and $L_j$ (they considered finite-dimensional systems, so the RHS is always well-defined).
 From our $\dot{\F}$ bound in Eq.~\eqref{eqlim1}, we can see that the large-$t$ scaling of Eq.~\eqref{eqg2} is the best possible: from Fact~\ref{fact:FVarA}, $\frac{1}{4} \F_G \le \Var(G) \le \langle G^2 \rangle \le \| G\|^2$ for any $G$, so integrating Eq.~\eqref{eqlim0} (for a fixed, time-independent $G$) gives $\F(t) \le 4 t^2 \|G\|^2 (1 + o(1))$.
-Thus, our results show that the scheme of~\cite{preskill} is asymptotically optimal (\cite{preskill} showed that it is optimal for a particular way of applying error correction, but this does not encompass all possible detection schemes).
+Thus, since our methods apply to general adaptive control schemes (under the assumption of Markovian noise), cf.~ Section~\ref{sec_control}, our results show that the scheme of~\cite{preskill} is asymptotically optimal (\cite{preskill} showed that it is optimal among schemes in which error correction is applied in a particular way, but this does not encompass all possible detection schemes).

 However, we know from Section~\ref{secshort} that at small $t$, the QFI can in general grow faster than Eq.~\eqref{eqg2}.
 In Appendix~\ref{appC2}, we show that the tightest bound that can be placed on $\F(t)$, if one uses the methods of~\cite{prx,preskill}, is